skx/rss2email/README.md

      $ rss2email list

+> **NOTE**: You can add `-verbose` to list the number of entries present in each feed, and get an idea of the age of entries.

-Deleting a feed is done by specifying the item to remove:
+Removing a feed from the list is done by specifying the item to remove:

      $ rss2email delete https://example.com/foo.rss